-- Section 15.
-Section 7-4-2206, MCA, is amended to read: - "7-4-2206.
-Vacancies.
-(1) For the purposes of this part, "vacancy" has the same meaning as prescribed in 2-16-501. - (2) Vacancies in all county offices, except that of county commissioner, must be filled by appointment by the board of county commissioners.
-Except as provided in subsections (3) through (5), the appointee holds the office, if elective, until the person elected at the next general election is certified pursuant to 13-15-406.
-If the office is not elective, the appointee serves at the pleasure of the commissioners. - (3) Whenever a vacancy occurs 75 days or more before the general election held during the second year of the term, an individual must be elected to complete the term at that general election.
-The election procedure to be used to elect the successor is as follows: - (a) Whenever the vacancy occurs 75 days or more before the primary election during the second year of the term, the same procedure must be used as is used to elect a person to that office for a full 4-year term. - (b) Whenever the vacancy occurs after the 75th day before the primary election, any political party desiring to enter a candidate in the general election shall select a candidate as provided in 13-38-204.
+4 (a) Whenever the vacancy occurs 75 days or more before the primary election during the second or 5 fourth year of the term, the same procedure must be used as is used to elect county commissioners to full 6-year 6 terms.

+(b) Whenever the vacancy occurs after the 75th day preceding the primary election, any political party desiring to enter a candidate in the general election shall select a candidate as provided in 13-38-204.
 A political party shall notify the clerk and recorder of the party nominee.
-A person desiring to be a candidate as an independent shall follow the procedures provided in 13-10-501 and 13-10-502.
-The petition for an independent candidate must be filed file a declaration of candidacy with the clerk and recorder on or before the 75th day before the general election.
+A a person desiring to be a candidate as an independent on the ballot in the general election shall follow the procedures provided in 13-10-501 and 13-10-502.
+The petition for an independent candidate must be filed file a declaration of candidacy with the clerk and recorder on or before the 75th day prior to the general election.
 A candidate for a nonpartisan office shall file as provided in Title 13, chapter 14.

-(4) Whenever a vacancy occurs after the 75th day before the general election held during the second year of the term, the person appointed by the commissioners under subsection (2) shall serve until the end of the term.
+(4) Whenever a vacancy occurs after the 75th day preceding the general election held during the fourth year of the term, the person appointed by the remaining county commissioners under subsection (2) shall serve until the end of the term.